 The maximum depths allowed are:

 - 12 meters (40 feet) for children- children with this certification will still need to be accompanied by a scuba-certified adult.

-This certification is pretty similar to the OWD with the main difference being the maximum depth you can reach.
-The limit for AOWDs has been increased to 30 meters (100 feet).
+The Advanced Open Water certification is pretty similar to the OWD with the main difference being the maximum depth you can reach.
+The limit for the Advanced Open Water Diver certification has been increased to 30 meters (100 feet).

 Rescue Diver Certification

-The primary focus of this certification is on providing you with rescue skills.
+The primary focus of the Rescue Diver level certification is on providing you with rescue skills.
 This will help you deal with underwater problems and emergencies (such as equipment malfunction) when you’re scuba diving.

 Master Scuba Diver

-This is the highest level recreational scuba divers can reach.
-It includes specialty training for night diving, shipwreck diving, etc. Once you master 5 of these specialty dives along with the rescue diver certification, you become a Master Scuba Diver.
+This is the highest certification level that a recreational scuba diver can reach.
+It includes specialty training for night diving, shipwreck diving, etc. Once you master 5 of these specialty dives along with the rescue diver course, you become a Master Scuba Diver.